Regulative Rules

 State Graphs

-L4 can visualize regulative rules as state machines:
+L4 can visualise regulative rules as state machines, showing the possible paths through HENCE and LEST:

 Best Practices